EvenSandvik/Competetive_Programming/README.md

-# Competetive_Programming
+# Competetive Programming
-My solutions to programming problems
+My solutions to programming problems from kattis